cosmicapotheosis/Popular-Movies/README.md

 PopularMovies_ApiKey="yourapikeyfromthemoviedb"
 ```

-If the API key does not import correctly, modify line 12 of build.gradle (app module) to the following:
+If the API key does not import correctly, modify line 12 of build.gradle (app module) to the following: (be sure to include the quotes and backslashes in exactly the same way)

 ```
-buildConfigField 'String', "ApiKey", "whateveryourapikeyis"
+buildConfigField 'String', "ApiKey", "\"whateveryourapikeyis\""
 ```